What Options do I have for Breast Reconstruction Surgery?

 Click here to listen to Raquel’s story

-According to reliable data from the US though, the number of women choosing to have breast reconstruction surgery increased from 24% in 2009 to 40% in 2014.
+According to reliable data from the US though, the number of women choosing to have breast reconstruction surgery increased from 24% in 2009 to 40% in 2014, making this procedure quite popular – although not as popular as other surgeries like the tummy tuck.
 Whatever option you choose is completely up to you, and whatever makes you feel good about yourself.

 At our practice we want to give you the best opportunity to be informed and empowered, in order to get the results you truly deserve.